 With membership, experienced and aspiring alpinists benefit from a varied meets programme, regional lectures with notable guest speakers, reduced rates at many alpine huts, opportunity to apply for grants to support expeditions, significant discounts at many UK retailers, extensive networking contacts, access to the AC Library and maps - and more!Join Us

 Here is a list of Alpine Club meets.
 Select additional pages using the numbers at the bottom.
+A list of past meets is can be seen by clicking here.

 The Meets programme provides great opportunities for fellow members to get to know each other in the climbing areas of the UK and the mountains of the world.
 UK meets in particular offer the chance for members to drop in, even for just an evening drink.